liznjoki/Empathic_Credit_App/README.md

 pip install -r requirements.txt

-4.**Run Streamlit: Start the Streamlit app by executing the following command:**
+4. **Run Streamlit: Start the Streamlit app by executing the following command:**

 streamlit run app.py

-5.**Access the Application: After running the command, open your web browser and go to http://localhost:8501 to view the Emphatic Credit System.**
+5. **Access the Application: After running the command, open your web browser and go to http://localhost:8501 to view the Emphatic Credit System.**